neonmik/orac-controller/README.md

     * Otherwise go to previous or next parameter page.
 * A - activate the currently selected parameter for changing the value.
 * B goes to the menu screen.

+## Notes and Caveats

+* This impletentaion is still a little laggy.
+* I've only tested this on a Raspberry PI 3B+ and an Adafruit OLED Bonnet.
+I'm sure it will work with other OLED's running I2C (address 0x3C) and any old tact switches.
+See pinout [here](https://pinout.xyz/pinout/oled_bonnet).
+* I've not managed to implement Midi on the params yet.